Deftioon/Deftioon/README.md

 <h2> About Me </h2>

 Hi!
 I'm a High School Student looking to study Computer Science.
 I'm quite interested in Linear Algebra, looking into Machine Learning and Quantum Computing at the moment.
-I'm working on my projects [Coeus]([Deftioon/Coeus: Simple Deep Learning Project on Python (github.com)](https://github.com/Deftioon/Coeus)) and [PyQ]([Deftioon/PyQ: Quantum Computer Simulation and Benchmarking on Python and Pytorch (github.com)](https://github.com/Deftioon/PyQ)), which are projects aimed to apply my knowledge into programming.
+I'm working on my projects [Coeus](https://github.com/Deftioon/Coeus) and [PyQ](https://github.com/Deftioon/PyQ), which are projects aimed to apply my knowledge into programming.

 ---